 In addition to hydropower generated via dams or reservoirs, scientists are currently studying several other types of hydroenergy generation techniques.
 According to the U.S. Department of Energy (DOE), wave energy technologies "extract energy directly from surface waves or from pressure fluctuations below the surface."
 These waves can be turned into electricity by onshore or offshore systems.
 Wave energy can be only harnessed in certain areas of the world.
 In the United States, the northeastern and northwestern coasts offer the best prospects for viable wave-based generation.

 Tidal energy involves the harnessing of tides into electricity.
 According to the DOE, tides can be harnessed only if the difference between high and low tides is more than 16 feet.
 There are only about 40 places on Earth where this is the case, including sites in the Pacific Northwest and Atlantic Northeast.
-Tidal energy is harvested by using barrages or dams, tidal fences, and tidal turbines.
+Tidal energy is harvested by using barrages (a structure that is similar to a dam), tidal fences, and tidal turbines.

 There are many technical, scientific, and managerial career options in the hydropower industry.
 Hydropower engineers and technicians design, construct, and maintain hydropower projects.
 They typically have backgrounds in civil (especially construction, geotechnical, hydraulic, and structural) engineering, electrical engineering, and mechanical engineering.
 Hydrologists study underground and surface water and its properties, including how water is distributed and how it moves through land.
 Power plant operators control the machinery that generates electricity.
 Hydroelectric production managers supervise operations at hydroelectric power generation facilities.
 Hydroelectric plant technicians operate and maintain equipment associated with hydropower generation such as turbines, pumps, valves, electric control boards, gates, fans, and battery banks.